llm-factory/RagPanel/README.md

   folder: output
 ```

-4. Run `python launch.py`, and then choose your action and fill the path of your config file.
+4. Run `python launch.py`, and then follow the tips to choose your action and fill the path of your config file.

    You can also directly run `python launch.py --action YOUR_ACTION --config CONFIG_FILE` to start.
 Here are action choices:
    `build`: read data, split docs and build index.